guotong1988/NL2SQL/README.md

 # Natural Language to SQL

 This repo provides an implementation of our neural networks for predicting SQL queries on [WikiSQL dataset](https://github.com/salesforce/WikiSQL).
-The paper is available at [here](https://arxiv.org/abs/1711.04436).
+Our paper is available at [here](https://arxiv.org/abs/1801.00076).

 ## Citation